The Loyal League

 Frederick Douglass, 1862

-The history of this information is woefully incomplete - destroyed after the war to protect those who provided it, underplayed in deference to the contributions of European Americans, or simply lost in the sands of time.
+The details are often woefully incomplete in the historical record.
+Much of the information was destroyed after the war to protect those who provided it, underplayed in deference to the contributions of European Americans or simply lost in the sands of time.
 Yet we know enough today to appreciate the critical role these African American spies and informants played in shaping their own fate and the fate of our nation.
 Here are a few things everyone should know about the intelligence contributions of African Americans in the Civil War.

 The Loyal League

 More than a decade before the war began, African American abolitionists had a choice to make: to work in opposition to, or in league with, the United States Constitution.
 According to historian Hari Jones, “In the State Convention of the Colored Citizens of Ohio held in Columbus in January 1851, African Americans debated and voted on a resolution concerning this subject. ....
 At a vote of 28 to 2, the Convention resolved to work in league with the Constitution to gain equal rights as citizens and to abolish slavery.”
-From this ideological foundation would grow a secret national network of African Americans dedicated to securing freedom in league with the Constitution.
-They would later be referred to as the Loyal League, the Legal League, or the 4Ls: Lincoln’s Legal Loyal League - and they would prove instrumental to the course of the Civil War.
+This convention built on precedents from the 1830’s when free African Americans in Baltimore established the Legal Rights Association to protect and expand civil rights allowed by law at that time.
+From these ideological foundations like these, both public and secret networks grew in the Black communities, dedicated to securing freedom in league with the Constitution.
+The Civil War brought new challenges and opportunities for these groups to build political influence and work secretly to support the Union war effort.
+The groups had various names in the 1860s and in the record of history, like the Loyal League, the Legal League, or the 4Ls: Lincoln’s Legal Loyal League.

 Dueling Ironclads at Hampton Roads